Mohammad Husni Thamrin: Arrest and death

 On 6 January 1941, Thamrin's house was searched by the Political Intelligence Service (PID) as he had come under suspicion for supplying information to the Empire of Japan; he had previously maintained warm relations with Japanese residents of the Indies.
 Already suffering from severe diabetes, he died of a heart attack five days after his arrest.
 Large numbers of people attended his funeral, including the president of the Volksraad, who led a group of its members.
 Thamrin was buried in Karet Bivak Cemetery, Central Jakarta.

 Legacy

 Thamrin was declared a National Hero of Indonesia in 1964.

 Thamrin has several objects named after him, including Jalan M.H.
 Thamrin, a thoroughfare in Central Jakarta, and Mohammad Husni Thamrin School for the Gifted, a school in East Jakarta for students with an IQ of more than 120.
-His old home on Kenari street in Senen, Central Jakarta, is now a museum dedicated to his life.
+His old home on Kenari Street in Senen, Central Jakarta, is now a museum dedicated to his life.
 Two statues of Thamrin have been erected in Jakarta: a bust near the National Monument and a full-body statue in front of the Thamrin Museum.

-He is also depicted in the 2016 series of the Rp 2,000 Indonesian rupiah banknotes.
+He is also depicted in the 2016 and 2022 series of the 2,000 Indonesian rupiah banknotes.

 Thamrin MRT station, a station of Jakarta MRT located in Jalan M.H.
 Thamrin, is also named after him.
-The station, which would be a transit station between North–South Line and East–West Line, is currently under construction.
+The station, which will be a transit station between North–South Line and East–West Line, is currently under construction.